HBCSD Corruption

 Sale of Pier Avenue School to the City:

 The “Land Use Committee” had been meeting since 1975.
+It was refered to as the City-District Land Use Committee.
 Proposition 13 DID NOT initiate a Land Use Committee discussion in June 1978.
 The Land Use Committee (LUC) was comprised of representatives from both the city and the school district.
 It was a joint district and city undertaking.
 It was NOT a "DISTRICT Land Use Committee”.

 This statement is correct, except that the district OFFERED Pier Avenue School to the City below fair market value explicitly so that the district could retain use of classrooms, office and storage space when enrollment exceeded 1,266 students in the future.
 Please see Exhibit G, The Resolution of Intention to Sell and Prescribing the Terms Thereof.
 The lease agreement for future district use of the Community Center was spelled out in the Memorandum of Understanding (MOU), Article 4, that was included in the Resolution of Intention to Sell and Prescribing the Terms Thereof.

-(5) “The lease provides for limited usage by the district of certain portions of the Pier Avenue School.
-The lease agreement is for a period of 50 years (in 3 year increments) and will expire in 2028.” (#6) Please see the entire write up in the Misinformation section for Lie#36.
+“The lease provides for limited usage by the district of certain portions of the Pier Avenue School.
+The lease agreement is for a period of 50 years (in 3 year increments) and will expire in 2028.” (#6)

 Below is the exact wording from the MOU (article 4) that Pat is quoting in her statement above: